Introduction

 Defining a KNIME Node in Python: Full API

-We provide a conda package that includes the full API for node development in Python - knime-extension (see Tutorial 1 for help in setting up your development conda environment).
-To enable helpful code autocompletion via import knime.extension as knext, make sure your IDE of choice’s Python interpreter is configured to work in that conda environment when you are developing your Python node extension (see here for help with Visual Studio Code, here for PyCharm, here for Sublime Text, or here for general information on integrating your IDE with conda).
+We provide a conda package that includes the full API for node development in Python - knime-extension (see Tutorial 1 for help in setting up your development python environment).
+To enable helpful code autocompletion via import knime.extension as knext, make sure your IDE of choice’s Python interpreter is configured to work in that python environment when you are developing your Python node extension (see here for help with Visual Studio Code, here for PyCharm, here for Sublime Text, or here for general information on integrating your IDE with conda).

 A Python KNIME node needs to implement the configure and execute methods, so it will generally be a class.
 The node description is automatically generated from the docstrings of the class and the execute method.
 The node’s location in KNIME Analytics Platform’s Node Repository, as well as its icon, are specified in the @knext.node decorator.